 That was one of the primary reasons I wanted to visit it.
 I wanted to see what a good restoration could do to a century-old museum.
 I must say I was delighted to see the new avatar of the museum in Mumbai.
 Though I have not seen the old one.
 My uncle who has seen it a few decades back and could explain the differences restoration has brought and the originals that still stand.

-Visit Dr. Bhau Daji Lad Museum.
+Visit Dr. Bhau Daji Lad Museum

 As the oldest museum in the city of Mumbai, the museum has seen many avatars.
-Beginning as Central Museum of Natural History, Economy, Geology, Industry and Arts in 1855, it was formally opened as Victoria and Albert Museum in 1872.
+Beginning as the Central Museum of Natural History, Economy, Geology, Industry, and Arts in 1855, it was formally opened as Victoria and Albert Museum in 1872.
 It went by that name till 1975 when it was renamed.
 And dedicated to one of the key persons involved in bringing up this museum – Dr. Bhau Daji Lad.
 By doing so the city brought focus to its first Indian Sheriff.
-Someone who wore multiple hats of a philanthropist, historian, physician, surgeon and served as secretary of the Museum Committee when it was first instituted.
+Someone who wore multiple hats of a philanthropist, historian, physician, and surgeon and served as secretary of the Museum Committee when it was first instituted.

 My uncle told me a few stories of the incredible work that Dr. Lad did for the poor in the city.
 The museum owes its current avatar to the restoration by INTACH.
-I am curious to know if this is their best restoration work till date.
+I am curious to know if this is their best restoration work to date.

-Gems of Museum.
+Gems of Museum

 We walked out from the back door through a small curio shop to be led to another big one from where I did pick up some lovely bookmarks.
 However, in the open also lay some precious gems.
-There was a life-size truck made of ball bearings that is standing in open.
+There was a life-size truck made of ball bearings that are standing in open.
 There was another exhibition by Valay Shende on Migrating Histories of Molecular Identities.
 That created scenes from other eras like a line of cans for kerosene distribution using molecules with human portraits as a theme.
-However, the biggest catch outside the Bhau Daji Lad museum was the Elephant from Elephanta.
+However, the biggest catch outside the museum was the Elephant from Elephanta.
 I have always wondered where is the elephant that gives the island with the famous caves its name.
 Here it was – in ruins but still standing proudly on the right side of the museum.

 There are other old pieces from the roads of Mumbai that now have a permanent place in the museum premises.

-Must visit Museum of Mumbai.
+Must visit Museum in Mumbai

 There are many big and small surprises in the museum.
 Rather let you discover them for yourself.
 What I liked most about this museum and would go a long way in keeping it alive is that the place is a living space with exhibitions, workshops, and even some courses.
 It gives you a reason to come back to it making it a thriving cultural space of Mumbai.
 It is one of the Tourist places in Mumbai city.